Have you used our website support site?

 - If you have not subscribed to a monthly Bear Care package

-- You want a new page adding etc.Â
+- You want further development work like a new page adding etc.

 Where are my tickets?

-When you’re logged in, you should get to a page that shows you all your tickets.
-There is a search facility, so you can always search through to see if you’ve had an issue before, to see if what the solution was then – it might save you raising a new ticket.Â
+When you’re logged in, simply click ‘Tickets’ in the main menu.
+There is a search facility in the top right area so you can always search through to see if you’ve had an issue before, and to see if what the solution was then – it might save raising a new ticket.

-Here you can see closed, open and on-hold tickets.
+On the ticket page, you can see closed, open and on-hold tickets.
 Each ticket will be given a reference number.
 Once you log a ticket you’ll also get an email too with the details.
-You’ll also get an email when we reply.Â
+And further emails when we reply.
+We recommend replying to us via the support site.

 If you need to close a ticket then you can do this too!
-But if for some reason the emails get lost in cyberspace, just log in and they’ll all be there waiting for you.

 The font of all knowledge

-Well, perhaps it’s not quite that, but our knowledge base is growing with lots of useful tips that you may need.Â
+Well, perhaps it’s not quite that, but our knowledge base is growing with lots of useful tips that you may need.

 It’s always worth having a look in here first, to see if we’ve already answered your question.
-It could save you some time!Â
+It could save you some time!

 We hope that this blog makes you feel better about using our ticketing system.
-It’s really not that scary, we promise!